 Big Oil companies’ push to extract and refine more extreme forms of oil has led to a surge of trains carrying toxic, explosive, and climate-polluting oil on our nation’s rail lines.
 Oil train traffic grew 5,100 percent from 2008 to 2014 due to the rapid increase in fracking for oil in the Bakken shale fields of North Dakota and in tar sands oil extraction in Canada.
 By September 2015, U.S. crude oil production had surged to an average of 9.4 million barrels per day.
 An alarming rate of derailments and explosions across North America has followed.

-In Maryland, oil trains are a growing danger to communities near rail lines and to Baltimore in particular.
+In Maryland, oil trains are a danger to communities near rail lines and to Baltimore in particular.
 The oil industry is targeting Baltimore — with its large and centrally located port — as a gateway to ship crude oil to East Coast refineries.
 And since the crude export ban was lifted in December of 2015, the oil industry has been given a green light to ship crude oil worldwide.
 Oil exports nationally have skyrocketed, increasing 1,000 percent from 2009 through the end of 2016.

 To protect our communities and climate, CCAN is fighting to put the brakes on Big Oil’s plans to use Baltimore as a gateway for extreme crude oil.

 Oil Trains in Baltimore: Putting 165,000 residents at risk

-Already, nearly half of all oil transported by rail to the East Coast comes to Maryland and Virginia.
-That’s nearly one in six barrels of the national total transported by rail.
-Rail companies have fought to keep oil train routes secret in Maryland, and have even sued the state to prevent their public disclosure.
+Rail companies have fought to keep oil train routes secret in Maryland, and sued the state to prevent their public disclosure.

 However, we know these trains are already rolling through Baltimore in large numbers.
 A company called Axeon shipped more than 100 million gallons of crude oil out of the Fairfield Peninsula in South Baltimore over the years 2013 and 2014 (up from zero gallons the previous two years).
 Substantially more crude oil passes through Maryland communities, but that data is not captured by regulators unless the oil is unloaded.